Back to Blog

 Creating a Reusable Skill

 The best part?
-MyAgentive learned from this experience.
+Your AI Employee learns from experience.
 After completing the deployment, we asked it to save this as a reusable skill.

 When we needed another VPN server in Japan, we simply said: